Updated March 4, 2022.

-Please note: All participants at the in-person conference—presenters, attendees, exhibitors, staff members, guests, and vendors—will be required to be fully vaccinated (as defined by the CDC) at least 14 days prior to the start of the meeting.
+Please note: All participants at the in-person conference—presenters, attendees, exhibitors, staff members, guests, and vendors—will be required to be fully vaccinated and boosted, if eligible, at least 14 days prior to the start of the meeting.
 You will be asked for proof of vaccination.
 Proof of vaccination is your vaccination card (photo is acceptable) from the healthcare provider.
 Further policies can be found on the Conference Policies page.
 Before booking your travel to the US, please visit the US State Department’s website for the most up-to-date information.

 As of November 8, 2021, the United States has reopened to fully vaccinated international travelers from most countries.
 GSA advises scientists traveling to the US to stay up-to-date on the latest international travel requirements.